 There is no way around it: good food is expensive.
 It is definitely cheaper to eat unhealthy foods.
-When you are on a budget, it is important to consider where sacrifices can be made to save money.
-Ways to save money like buying in bulk, sharing, and preserving foods can add up to a great deal of savings.
+When trying to figure out how to eat healthy on a budget, it’s important to consider where sacrifices can be made to save money.
+Things like buying in bulk, sharing, and preserving foods can add up to a great deal of savings.
 You really can’t put a price on your health, and it is not worth the compromise in most cases.

 Shopping at discount warehouses is much better than it was years ago.
 They are carrying many more organic, non-GMO, and healthier food options.
 Things like hummus, almond flour, wild tuna, butter, and avocados are great things to purchase there.
 If your family is smaller and you feel you will not use up products, consider freezing or sharing with another person to help with the cost.

 Buying bulk items and sharing them is really helpful when it comes to meat purchases.
-We feel, here at the Well, that your meats and eggs are the most important foods to purchase in their most natural states.
+We feel that your meats and eggs are the most important foods to purchase in their most natural states.
 Wild for Salmon is an excellent source to purchase Salmon and other fish.
 They have shares already set up.
 A portion of a cow, or even a whole cow, can be purchased from a grass-fed farmer and divided up.
 There are local places around Bucks and Montgomery Counties and Lehigh Valley from which to purchase.
 Lancaster is also a good source for quality meats.

 Preserving your food well is another way to save money.
 Bulk items or large quantities can be divided into smaller portions and frozen.
 Storing produce and herbs properly makes them last longer.